-FORM 10-K ☑ ANNUAL REPORT PURSUANT TO SEC (Mark One) TION 13 OR 15(d) OF TH IE SECURITIES EXCHANGE ACT OF 1934 For the fi scal year ended December 31, 2016 OR \Box TRANSITION REPORT PURSUANT TO SE CCTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRAN SITION PERIOD FROM ТО Com mission file number: 000-5 55334 (Exact name COHBAR, INC. of Registrant as specified i in its charter) Delaware 26-1299952 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 55 Adams Drive, Suite 205 Menlo Park, CA 94025 cipal executive offices, inc (Registrant's (650) 446-7888 telephone number, includi ing area code) Securities regist ered pursuant to Section 1 None 12(b) of the Act: Securities regist ered pursuant to Section 1 Common Stock 12(g) of the Act: Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \square No \boxtimes Indicate by check mark if the registrant is not required to o file reports pursuant to Sec etion 13 or Section 15(d) of the Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has fil Act of 1934 during the preceding 12 months (or for su been subject to such filing requirements for the past 90 c ch shorter period that the re Indicate by check mark whether the registrant has submitted and posted pursuant months (or for such shorter period that the registrant was to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding Indicate by check mark if disclosure of delinquent filer contained, to the best of registrant's knowledge, in defir Form 10-K or any amendment to this Form 10-K. ⊠ Indicate by check mark whether the registrant is a large company.
-See definition of "large accelerated filer," "a Act: Large accelerated filer \square Accelerated filer \square Non-accelerated filer ☐ (do not check if a smaller $ Smaller \ reporting \ company \ \boxtimes $ reporting company) Indicate by check mark whether the registrant is a shell of company (as defined in Rule e 12b-2 of the Act).
-Yes \square No \boxtimes The aggregate market value of common equity held by the Registrant's common stock as quoted in OTCQX 35,857,701 shares of common stock.
+FORM 10-K

+(Mark One) ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2018

+OR

+☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+FOR THE TRANSITION PERIOD FROM TO

+Commission file number: 000-55334

+COHRAR INC

+Delaware (State or other jurisdiction of

+26-1299952 (I.R.S.
+Employer Identification No.)

+incorporation or organization)

+1455 Adams Drive, Suite 2050

+Menlo Park, CA 94025 (Address of principal executive offices, including zip code)

+(Exact name of Registrant as specified in its charter)

+(650) 446-7888 (Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act: None

+Securities registered pursuant to Section 12(g) of the Act: Common Stock

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \square No \boxtimes

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \square No \boxtimes

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. ⊠

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act

+Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer □ Smaller reporting company ⊠ Emerging growth company ⊠

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided to Section 7(a)(2)(B) of the Securities Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ☒

+The aggregate market value of voting and non-voting common equity held by non-affiliates as of the last business day of the Registrant's most recently completed second fiscal quarter (June 30, 2018) was \$185,989,359, based upon the last price of the Registrant's common stock as reported on the Nasdaq Capital Market on such date.
+As of March 13, 2019, the registrant had outstanding 42,678,466 shares of common stock.